Sweet, Sweet Blues: In popular culture

 The Medgar Evers story has inspired numerous works of art, including literature, music, and film, helping to assure that his legacy endures.

 Musician Bob Dylan wrote his 1963 song "Only a Pawn in Their Game" about the assassination of Medgar Evers.
 On August 28, 1963, at the historic “March on Washington,” Dylan sang “Only A Pawn in Their Game” at the Lincoln Memorial – where Dr. Martin Luther King made his famous “I Have A Dream” speech.

 Medgar's widow, Myrlie Evers co-wrote the book For Us, the Living with William Peters in 1967.
 This book is the basis for the 1983 award-winning PBS biopic.

 For Heat actor Howard Rollins, this was the second project relating to the slain civil rights worker.
 In 1983, Rollins starred in For Us the Living: The Medgar Evers Story, a made-for-television biopic that aired on PBS's American Playhouse.
-The movie won the prestigious Writers Guild of America award for Best Adapted Drama, and netted Rollins the NAACP Image Award for Outstanding Actor in a Drama Series in 1983.
+The movie won the prestigious Writers Guild of America award for Best Adapted Drama, and netted Rollins the NAACP Image Award for Outstanding Actor in a Television Movie, Mini-Series or Dramatic Special in 1983.

 In 1996, director Rob Reiner's film Ghosts of Mississippi was released.
 The film, starring Alec Baldwin, Whoopi Goldberg and James Woods, details the 1994 trial and subsequent conviction of Beckwith.